 Visiting Writers & Beyond the Classroom

 Students spend a week with our Writer in Residence.
-Last year's Writer in Residence was Edmund White (pictured); the Writer in Residence during Summer 2016 will be Susan Minot.
+In 2015, the Writer in Residence was Edmund White (pictured).
+In 2016, the Writer in Residence was Susan Minot and Frederic Tuten, award-winning novelist and short-story writer, will be in Residence in 2017.
 Teachers of graduate seminars have included the poet David Keplinger, the novelist George Minot, and the novelist Elizabeth Geoghegan.
 Also included in the program are a host of readings, poets, novelists, essayists, and translators who are passing through or working amidst the eternal vibrancy of Rome.

 John Cabot University is located in the ancient Trastevere neighborhood of Rome (see Google Maps: Trastavere), just on the banks of the Tiber River, from which its name comes.
 Its campus lie very near the area where Cleopatra set up her camps while in the city.
 Its narrow streets and shops and restaurants are well known to be the most scenic and engaging areas of the city, whose thousands of years of history will provide a stunning and evocative backdrop for your new work.